 To disable Wi-Fi, go into the router’s settings and turn off the wireless option.
 To access your router’s settings, you may have to open an internet browser while connected to the non-Google router.
 Then open an internet browser and enter your router’s IP address in the address bar, like this:

 Steps will vary depending on the router.
 If your router was supplied by your ISP, they can assist in turning off your Wi-Fi.
 Many ISPs and manufacturers provide instructions on how to do this.

-Wi-Fi network insights may be available in your Google Home Feed for issues related to this article.
-When an issue with your network is identified by Nest Wifi or Google Wifi devices, you’ll have an insight card in your Google Home feed letting you know there could be a problem and suggesting a solution.
+Wi-Fi network insights may be available in your Google Home Activity or issues related to this article.
+When an issue with your network is identified by Nest Wifi or Google Wifi devices, you’ll have an insight card in your Google Home Activity letting you know there could be a problem and suggesting a solution.